Skip to content

 krayne create my-cluster --file cluster.yaml

-krayne create my-cluster --output json
+krayne -o json create my-cluster

 krayne create output